-Connswater Shopping Centre closes after roof collapse caused by heavy rain
+Connswater Shopping Centre closes after water comes through the roof

 By Clodagh Rice